-Inauguration of the “Calcul and Cloud ISDM-MESO” Cluster at the University of Montpellier
+Inauguration of the “ISDM-MESO Computing and Cloud” Cluster at the University of Montpellier

 On Wednesday, April 30, the University of Montpellier inaugurated its new Computing and Cloud Cluster at CINES on the Saint-Priest campus—a digital infrastructure dedicated to research that supports computing and cloud needs, in conjunction with its large-scale storage capabilities.
-This new digital facility is funded under the State-Region Plan Contract by the State, the Region, the Metropolis, and the University of Montpellier to the tune of 2.56 million euros.
+This new digital facility is funded under the State-Region Planning Contract by the State, the Region, the Metropolitan Area, and the University of Montpellier, with a total investment of 2.56 million euros.
 It is part of the Regional Data Center certified in Occitanie (Drocc).

-In the presence of Pierre-André Durand, Prefect of the Occitanie Region and Prefect of Haute-Garonne; Michaël Delafosse, Mayor of Montpellier and President of Montpellier Méditerranée Métropole; Carole Drucker-Godard, Rector of the Occitanie Academic Region; Rector of the Montpellier Academy and Chancellor of the Universities, Khaled Bouabdallah, Deputy Rector for Higher Education, Research, and Innovation of the Occitanie Academic Region, Marc Sztulman, Regional Councilor for Digital Affairs, Philippe Augé, President of the University of Montpellier, Michel Robert, Director of the National Center for Higher Education Computing (Cines), and Anne Laurent, Vice President for Open Science and Research Data at the University of Montpellier, Director of the Montpellier Institute of Data Science (ISDM).
+In the presence of Pierre-André Durand, Prefect of the Occitanie Region and Prefect of Haute-Garonne; Michaël Delafosse, Mayor of Montpellier and President of Montpellier Méditerranée Métropole; Carole Drucker-Godard, Rector of the Occitanie Academic Region; Rector of the Montpellier Academy and Chancellor of the Universities; Khaled Bouabdallah, Deputy Rector for Higher Education, Research, and Innovation of the Occitanie Academic Region; Marc Sztulman, Regional Councilor in charge of Digital Affairs; Philippe Augé, President of the University of Montpellier; Michel Robert, Director of the National IT Center for Higher Education (Cines); and Anne Laurent, Vice President in charge of Open Science and Research Data at the University of Montpellier, Director of the Montpellier Institute of Data Science (ISDM).

 A favorable environment for the establishment of this cluster

-Numerical computing solutions and the analysis of big data using artificial intelligence (AI) algorithms are at the heart of today’s scientific and technological advancements.
+Numerical computing solutions and the use of big data through artificial intelligence (AI) algorithms are at the heart of today’s scientific and technological advances.
 The mesocenter led by the University of Montpellier within the Montpellier Institute of Data Science (ISDM) provides advanced solutions to all scientific communities.

-As a result, more than 10,000 users and over 400 research laboratories use the ISDM-MESO mesocenter, as well as companies (such as BRLI and Predict Services for environmental risk prediction).
-Designed so that all communities can benefit from it, it is based on a model aimed at striking the right balance between streamlining and sharing equipment on the one hand, and customizing environments on the other.
-It thus serves not only experts who also use national and international equipment but also non-experts who have very limited access to this type of equipment, which can nevertheless significantly accelerate the production of highly valuable results.
+As a result, more than 10,000 users and over 400 research laboratories use the ISDM-MESO mesocenter, as do companies (such as BRLI and Predict Services, which specialize in environmental risk prediction).
+Designed to benefit all communities, it is based on a model that aims to strike the right balance between streamlining and sharing equipment on the one hand, and customizing environments on the other.
+It thus serves not only experts who also use national and international equipment but also non-experts who have very limited access to this type of equipment—which can nevertheless significantly accelerate the production of highly valuable results.

 The cluster will be named after Isabelle Olivieri (1957–2016), a renowned expert in population biology and mathematical modeling and an iconic figure in Montpellier’s scientific community.

-“At a time when science and research are under attack in many countries, posing major risks to democracy, the Occitanie Region is establishing itself as a region that invests in the future of our citizens and our economy, thanks to our researchers.
-The creation of this cluster marks a decisive step in positioning Occitanie as a leading region in computing, data storage, and artificial intelligence.
-As an integral part of the Regional Data Center, this new facility exemplifies the successful partnership between academic research and industrial innovation, with very concrete applications for our residents, whether in the area of climate risk management—including improved flood risk forecasting—or in healthcare.
+“At a time when science and research are under attack in many countries, posing major risks to democracy, the Occitanie Region is asserting itself as a region that invests in the future of our fellow citizens and our economy, thanks to our researchers.
+The launch of this cluster marks a decisive step toward positioning Occitanie as a leading region in the fields of computing, data storage, and artificial intelligence.
+As an integral part of the Regional Data Center, this new facility exemplifies the successful partnership between academic research and industrial innovation, with very concrete applications for our residents—whether in the area of climate risk management, notably through improved flood risk forecasting, or in the field of health.
 This cluster contributes to the goal we collectively pursue through the “AI Alliance for Health” project, led by the University Hospital and the University of Montpellier, which aims to make the University Hospital the first national pilot site for the use of artificial intelligence in healthcare.
 “AI can be an opportunity when it is guided by public authorities for the benefit of human progress, ” said Carole Delga, President of the Occitanie / Pyrénées-Méditerranée Region.

 Equipment that offers the best possible balance between performance and environmental impact

-With this new equipment, the University of Montpellier—building on its reputation for excellence in research and education—is enhancing its ability to meet the needs of researchers, with a particular focus on minimizing its environmental impact.
+With this equipment, the University of Montpellier—building on its excellence in research and education—is strengthening its ability to meet the needs of researchers, with a particular focus on minimizing its environmental impact.

-Selected and configured under the direction of Alexandre Dehne Garcia, a research engineer at INRAE’s DipSO and the cornerstone of the ISDM-MESO mesocenter alongside Technical Director Jean-Luc Oms, a research engineer at the CNRS (LIRMM – Joint Research Unit at the University of Montpellier), the future machine, acquired from Lenovo—a recognized leader in the HPC sector—will feature approximately 10,000 AMD cores and NVIDIA H100 quad-GPU servers with “full Direct Water Cooling,” 2.8 petabytes of high-performance WekaIO storage, and interconnections via two 200Gb/s networks.
-This solution will complement the existing 15-petabyte high-quality mass storage solution already in place at the mesocenter, which has been the subject of several partnership agreements with research organizations for extensive use by scientific communities (CIRAD, INRAE, Inserm, IRD).
+Selected and configured under the direction of Alexandre Dehne Garcia, a research engineer at INRAE’s DipSO who serves as the cornerstone of the ISDM-MESO mesocenter alongside Technical Director Jean-Luc Oms, a research engineer at the CNRS (LIRMM—a joint research unit at the University of Montpellier), the future system, acquired from Lenovo—a recognized leader in the HPC sector—will feature approximately 10,000 AMD cores and quad-GPU NVIDIA H100 servers with “full Direct Water Cooling,” 2.8 PetaOctets of high-performance WekaIO storage, and interconnections via two 200Gb/s networks.
+This solution will complement the mesocenter’s existing 15 petabyte high-quality mass storage solution, which has already been the subject of several partnership agreements with research organizations for widespread use by scientific communities (CIRAD, INRAE, Inserm, IRD).

-Projects requiring this infrastructure are widespread in Montpellier, both at the heart of mathematical and computational methods and, in particular, in interdisciplinary projects that utilize algorithms and artificial intelligence methods with a significant impact on the challenges of “Feeding, Healing, and Protecting.”
-Ranked highly in numerous rankings, and notably second in the world in the Shanghai Ranking’s ecology category, the University of Montpellier thus aims to reconcile scientific excellence with a commitment to reducing environmental impact.
-The facility will be housed at Cines, a national institution with three missions (high-performance computing, long-term archiving, and hosting), whose capabilities were recently recognized with the arrival of the Adastra supercomputer—the most powerful in France and rankedthird globally for its low environmental impact on the Green 500 list.
-In late 2023, Cines secured funding from the Ministry of Higher Education and Research MESR) to both upgrade the electrical connections and enable a supply of warm water (32°C) to the SM1 machine room, where the new equipment will be housed.
-This will not only allow for the measurement of the equipment’s actual energy consumption but also significantly reduce the environmental impact by eliminating the need to cool water to low temperatures, as is currently the case.
+Projects requiring this infrastructure are widespread in Montpellier, both at the heart of mathematical and computational methods and, in particular, in interdisciplinary projects that combine algorithms and artificial intelligence methods with a significant impact on the challenges of “Feeding, Healing, and Protecting.”
+Ranked highly in numerous rankings—including second in the world in the Shanghai Ranking’s ecology category—the University of Montpellier aims to combine scientific excellence with a commitment to reducing its environmental impact.
+The facility will be housed at Cines, a national organization with three missions (high-performance computing, long-term archiving, and hosting), whose capabilities were recently recognized with the arrival of the Adastra supercomputer—the most powerful in France and rankedthird globally for its low environmental impact on the Green 500 list.
+In late 2023, Cines secured funding from the Ministry of Higher Education and Research MESR) to, on the one hand, upgrade the electrical connections and, on the other hand, install a warm water supply (32°C) to the SM1 machine room, where the new equipment will be housed.
+This will not only make it possible to measure the equipment’s actual energy consumption but also significantly reduce the environmental impact by eliminating the need to cool the water to low temperatures, as is currently the case.

-The commitments and involvement of local communities alongside the University of Montpellier
+The Commitments and Involvement of Local Governments in Partnership with the University of Montpellier

 - Date: Wednesday, April 30, 2025, at 11:00 a.m.